losizm/scamper/README.md

 def withoutContentType: HttpMessage
 ```

-So you can work with the message header in a type-safe manner:
+So you can work with the message header in a type-safe manner.

 ```scala
 import scamper.ImplicitHeaders.ContentType